Gl0deanR/create-flask-app/README.md

 ## About Us

-This project is maintained by Raul, a solo developer and entrepreneur behind [GLOBINARY](https://globinary.io/en), a custom software solutions company.
+This project is maintained by me, Raul, founder of [GLOBINARY](https://globinary.io/en), a custom software solutions company.
 I specialize in creating web-based applications, mobile apps, and SaaS solutions.
 Visit our website to learn more about our services.